ironhack-sao-wdpt/lab-express-rooms-with-reviews-solution/README.md

 # Rooms App with Reviews - final practice for project #3

-Link to your backend repository here:

-Link to your frontend repository here:

 ## Introduction

 In this lab, we will create a fullstack application from scratch over the span of multiple iterations.
+You will notice that the existing folders are empty.
+This is intentional, as we expect you to do every part of the process yourself as a rehearse for the final project.

 ## Instructions